Join us on our journey along the Brittany coast

 If you are determined to see the second most visited site in France, the monastery at Mont St. Michel, you might as well include the Brittany coast, too.

-That was our logic as we set off via rental car from Charles De Gaulle, me fresh off a coach flight from Los Angeles, husband John with a head start on his jet lag having arrived about 36 hours before.
+That was our logic as we set off via rental car from Charles De Gaulle airport in Paris, me fresh off a coach flight from Los Angeles, husband John with a head start on his jet lag having arrived about 36 hours before.
 We were in a jaunty 5 speed diesel Renault rental, shockingly roomy inside, and with that awesome heating capability you absolutely need in Northern Europe, even in March.
 Maybe especially in March.
+We were off to the Brittany coast!

 As the guy whose sleep was mostly caught up, John was the driver.
 Should the navigator have been jet-lagged?
 Well like it or not, she was.
 We sat in bumper to bumper ring road traffic trying to leave Paris, basically alternating between “Hey is that the lane we need?” and “Oops, I think that was our exit.”
 As much fun as it is to get off an American freeway in an industrial area to re-find the road, double that when doing it in France near heavily-grafittied high rises.
 Hey, was that a burning car in the distance?

 In any case we were eventually on the right highway, the only non-toll, free roads in France.
+Wonderful Brittany coast?
+Here we come!
 The region makes a point of doing road signs in French and Bretagne, the Celtic-like language of the area.
 We could not easily read either one, so it was a win-win.
 We listened to French deejays playing an absolutely eclectic mix of ancient Led Zeppelin, breathy French pop chicks and maybe a bit of jazz?
 Yes, in French, you can still tell when a caller is a winner!
 Deejays are eternal wherever you are.

-Brittany was part of Great Britain for a century or 3, and in fact has a sizable Irish population, complete with a pub culture and their own newspapers.
+Brittany was part of Great Britain for a few centuries, and in fact has a sizable Irish population, complete with a pub culture and their own newspapers.
 Irish farmers have been emigrating with their families since the ’80’s, happy to raise lamb in a country where food growing is both prized and subsidized.

 The Brittany salt lamb is deservedly famous, the oysters raised along the coast are served all over France.
 We tried both in a memorable business dinner of 4 courses which is a blur in memory.
 Champagne, beer, white wine, red wine and port will have that effect.
 Suffice to say it is considered rude not to toast and taste along.
 I have never, and will never, have that kind of alcohol tolerance.
 Maybe that’s what happened at the Treaty of Versailles. . .